-FOOD & DRINK >> The Courtyard Café serves appetising tea and cakes, light meals and hot dinners, with much of the fresh produce grown on-site in the kitchen gardens.
+FOOD & DRINK >>> The Courtyard Café serves hot drinks and cakes, and delicious light meals and hot dinners, with much of the fresh produce grown on-site in the kitchen gardens.

-134 Harrogate, North Yorkshire
+135 Harrogate, North Yorkshire

 Harrogate (www.visitharrogate.co.uk) is a prosperous, historic and classy town, packed with beautiful old manor houses, stately architecture, avenues of trees and some wonderful public gardens.
 The town falls into two distinct areas: upper and lower Harrogate; most of the sights are concentrated in the compact lower town, which is pretty level, and has plenty of on-street parking (free for Blue Badge holders).